Open-Systems-Pharmacology/developer-docs/ospsuite-r-specifics/r-code-structure.md

 ## Introduction

 In this part of the documentation we will talk about the specifics of the [OSPSuite-R](https://github.com/Open-Systems-Pharmacology/OSPSuite-R) package.
 This is a package that offers the functionalities of OSPSuite to the R language.
-We will anaylize its elements and code structure, as well as the components that enable us to interface between the OSPSuite codebase in the .NET universe and the R programming language.
+We will analyze its elements and code structure, as well as the components that enable us to interface between the OSPSuite codebase in the .NET universe and the R programming language.

 ## OSPSuite-R communication with .NET

 As mentioned, through the OSPSuite-R package we get OSPSuite functionalities available in the R programming language.
 Those OSPSuite functionalities though have been developed and exist in the .NET universe.
-In order to provide them in R we have to enable communication bewtween R and .NET.
+In order to provide them in R we have to enable communication between R and .NET.
 To do this we are currently using the [rClr package](https://github.com/Open-Systems-Pharmacology/rClr).
 This package allows the communication between R and .NET using C++ as an intermediate layer. .NET can communicate with C++ using a custom native host and C++ can then communicate with R through the R .C interface.
 This is why we need to have the rClr package installed in R for OSPSuite-R to work.
 Using rClr we can load the dlls produced from the .NET code and use them.

 ![Schema of OSPSuite-R and OSPSuite .NET codebase communication.](../assets/images/r_dotnet_schema.png)